 - How voting for “the lesser evil” has landed the nation squarely in a land of rapidly growing evil.

 - The obvious problems with money in politics, with a focus on getting money out of politics.

-- Racial inequality, both the obvious, and through the lenses of housing inequities, the war on drugs, police brutality, and the prison system.
+- Racial inequality, both the obvious, and through the lenses of housing inequities, the war on drugs, police brutality, environmental inequities, and the prison system.

-- Environmental issues such as rapid and radical weather changes, fracking, corporate pollution and waste, the privatization of public utilities, and the increasing water crises creeping through the country like a plague.
+- Environmental issues such as rapid and radical weather changes, fracking, corporate pollution and waste, the privatization of public utilities, and the increasing water crises creeping through the country.